PostgREST/postgrest/api.rst

 Every API hosted by PostgREST automatically serves a full `OpenAPI <https://www.openapis.org/>`_ description on the root path.
 This provides a list of all endpoints, along with supported HTTP verbs and example payloads.

-You can use a tool like `Swagger UI <http://swagger.io/swagger-ui/>`_ to create beautiful documentation from the description and to host an interactive web-based dahsboard.
+You can use a tool like `Swagger UI <http://swagger.io/swagger-ui/>`_ to create beautiful documentation from the description and to host an interactive web-based dashboard.
 The dashboard allows developers to make requests against a live PostgREST server, provides guidance with request headers and example request bodies.

 .. note::